Dean Martin: The Dean Martin Show

 In 1965, Martin launched his weekly NBC comedy-variety series, The Dean Martin Show, which ran for 264 episodes until 1974.
 He won a Golden Globe Award for Best Actor - Television Series Musical or Comedy in 1966 and was nominated again the following three years.

 Martin rebelled against the idea of hosting a weekly TV series but the NBC network was persistent.
-To put a stop to the pressure, Martin laid down a number of conditions that he was certain the network would refuse: he wanted an exorbitant amount of money; he would show up at the studio only on Sundays; he refused to rehearse during the week, leaving special-material creator Lee Hale to stand in for him and block the action with the celebrity guests; he agreed only to one dress rehearsal on Sunday afternoon before taping began at 7:00 p.m.; he declined to memorize any scripts, leaving the production staff to prepare cue cards for him to read during the taping; and he even reserved the right not to sing if he didn't feel like it.
+To put a stop to the pressure, Martin laid down a number of conditions that he was certain the network would refuse: he wanted an exorbitant amount of money; he would show up at the studio only on Sundays; he refused to rehearse during the week, leaving special-material creator Lee Hale to stand in for him and block the action with the celebrity guests; he agreed only to one dress rehearsal on Sunday afternoon before taping began at 7:00 p.m.; he declined to memorize any scripts, leaving the production staff to prepare cue cards for him to read during the taping; and he even reserved the right not to sing if he did not feel like it.
 NBC consented to Martin's conditions.
 "They should have thrown them in my face, but they agreed to it all," said Martin.
 "So what the hell, I had to show up!"

 The show exploited his image as a carefree boozer.
 Martin capitalized on his laid-back persona of the half-drunk crooner, inappropriately hitting on women, and making snappy if slurred remarks about fellow celebrities during his roasts.
 This relaxed behavior was an element of Martin's breezing through the taping; he knew that if he stumbled over a cue-card reading or was momentarily confused by something, he could simply stay in character, cover the mistake with an offhand remark, and move ahead.
 Colleague Lee Hale insisted that Martin was always professional and prepared.
 Les Brown's orchestral accompaniments were recorded on cassette tape, so Martin could familiarize himself with the tempos while driving to the studio.

 During the first few shows Martin was mostly acting as the master of ceremonies of a variety show, in the manner of popular TV personality Ed Sullivan.
 "After four of five shows," recalled Hale, "the show was in trouble, and director Greg Garrison thought that involving Dean more might cure all ills."
 Martin responded with enthusiasm, and took part in the guest-star spots and the comedy sketches.
 The show reduced the number of variety acts, leaving more room for Martin.